 Foliage, Flowers, and Fruit

-The leaves of the strawberry tree are shiny and dark, 2 to 4 inches long, and oblong in shape.
+The leaves of the strawberry tree are shiny and dark, two to four inches long, and oblong.
 The plant bears urn-shaped flowers that grow in clusters and are either white or pink.
 They appear in fall and winter.

-The fruits are round and measure up to 1 inch in diameter.
-They start out yellow and gradually change to red by autumn.
+The fruits are round and measure up to one inch in diameter.
+They start yellow and gradually change to red by autumn.
 There are often both flowers and fruit at the same time.

 The fruits are edible, though they are not usually enjoyable when fresh.
 They can be made into jams and jellies and are also used to make a Portuguese spirit called medronho.

 It is important to water regularly for the first year so that the tree can form a strong root.
 This will make it drought-resistant.
 It can also grow in salty areas.

 If you don't want to deal with picking up lots of fallen fruit all the time, choose the 'Elfin King' cultivar.
 The trade-off, of course, is that it produces less of the showy fruits.
 For pink flowers, look for the 'Rubra' cultivar.

 Pruning is not usually necessary for this tree unless branches are growing the wrong way or there are problems like dead, diseased, or dying branches.
 If you do wish to prune, do so at the end of winter.

 You can also train the shrub into a standard so it has more of a tree form.
 It does not work well as a hedge.
 Propagation is possible through seed germination or with cuttings.